YohannesTz/SimpleFTP/README.md

 1. Go to the **"Users"** tab
 2. Click **"Add User"** to create new accounts
-3. Set username, password, and home directory
-4. Configure write permissions and idle timeout
+3. Configure:
+   - Username and password (with confirmation)
+   - Home directory (with browse button)
+   - Max idle time
+   - **Granular Permissions:**
+     - Read Files - Download files
+     - Write/Upload Files - Upload new or overwrite existing files
+     - Delete Files - Remove files
+     - Rename Files - Rename files and directories
+     - Create Directories - Make new folders
+     - Remove Directories - Delete folders
+     - List Directories - View directory contents
+4. Use **Quick Presets** for common permission configurations:
+   - **Full Access** - All permissions enabled
+   - **Read Only** - Read and list only
+   - **Upload Only** - Read, write, list, and create directories
-5. Click **"OK"** to save
+5. Click **"OK"** to save the user

 ### Connecting to Your Server